78431 Kemble: Orbit and classification

 Kemble is a non-family asteroid of the main belt's background population.
 It orbits the Sun in the inner asteroid belt at a distance of 2.1–2.8 AU once every 3 years and 10 months (1,395 days; semi-major axis of 2.44 AU).
 Its orbit has an eccentricity of 0.15 and an inclination of 3° with respect to the ecliptic.
 A precovery obtained at the Steward Observatory (Kitt Peak) in 1991, extends the body's observation arc by 11 years prior to its official discovery observation.

 Physical characteristics

 A generic diameter of 1 to 3 kilometers can be derived for Kemble based on its absolute magnitude of 16.6 and with an assumed albedo of 0.20, which is typical for the abundant silicaceous asteroids in the inner main-belt.
-As of 2019, Kembles effective size, its composition and albedo, as well as its rotation period and shape remain unknown.
+As of 2019, Kemble's effective size, its composition and albedo, as well as its rotation period and shape remain unknown.